zendesk/app_scaffold/README.md

 For more information on the Zendesk Apps Tools please see the [documentation](https://developer.zendesk.com/apps/docs/apps-v2/getting_started#zendesk-app-tools).

 ## External Dependencies
-External dependencies are defined in the  [`webpack.config.js`](https://github.com/zendesk/app_scaffold/blob/master/webpack.config.js) as `externalAssets`.
+External dependencies are defined in a module, [`lib/external_assets.js`](https://github.com/zendesk/app_scaffold/blob/master/lib/external_assets.js).
+The export of the module is imported into [`webpack.config.js`](https://github.com/zendesk/app_scaffold/blob/master/webpack.config.js) at build-time.
 This ensures these dependencies are included on your app's `index.html` as well as in the test suite.

 ## Contribute
 * Put up a PR into the master branch.